valueflows/resource/README.md

 ## What's the difference?

 An Economic Resource is anything that valuable to anybody.
+We prefer to think of use value, so anything that is useful to anybody, but Economic Resources also often have exchange value.

-It may also be an input to or an output from a process or transferred in an exchange.
+An Economic Resource may also be an input to or an output from a process or transferred in an exchange.
 A ResourceType defines what type of thing the Resource is.

 So, for example, most things offered for sale on an e-commerce site are ResourceTypes.